NEWS

 A vintage print is one made ‘close to the aesthetic moment’, and is thus an object made not only by the artist [or under their supervision] but produced, contemporaneously with the taking of the image – say within five years.

-Vintage photographs can be indicated with either a single date, or two dates; the second date being no greater than five years.[Some would say no greater than one or two years].
+Vintage photographs can be indicated with either a single date, or two dates; the second date being no greater than five years.[Many would say no greater than one or two years].
 However, improved clarity is provided by the notation of negative year/ print year outlined above.

 A vintage print tends to fetch a higher price because it reflects best the intentions and thinking of the artist at the time the negative was made, as well as the aesthetic of that period generally.